-a b С d Encumbered assets [Optional] Central Bank Facilities Unencumbered assets Total The assets on the balance sheet would be disaggregated; there can be as much disaggregation as desired - - 212,609,599 212,609,599
+a b С d

+Encumbered assets Encumbered assets [Optional] Central Bank Facilities Total

+- - 181,140,168 181,140,168

 9. REM: Qualitative and quantitative disclosure requirements related to remuneration

 9.1 Remuneration

 The Group has a Compensation Committee (CC) that is responsible for the application of the compensation principles, practices and processes within all of the Group's operations.
 The CC reviews and approves the Group employee compensation to support the business objectives determined by the Board and encourages sound risk management practices, including long-term and short-term risks.